 - 2. Incentive.
-Employees will receive a seventy dollar (\$70) first-dollar credit to their individual deductible (regardless of whether the employee is enrolled in single or family coverage), conditional upon completion of qualifying activities in the Wellbeing program by the deadline. - 3.
+Employees will receive a \$70 first-dollar credit in plan year 2024 to their individual deductible (regardless of whether the employee is enrolled in single or family coverage), conditional upon completion of qualifying activities in the Wellbeing program by the deadline.
+The well-being incentive will sunset after 2024. - 3.
+Service Area.
+The Minnesota Advantage Health Plan service area shall be comprised of all Minnesota counties as well as border communities, with the specific boundaries initially established by MMB and any changes thereafter mutually agreed to by the JLM. - 4.
 Services received from, or authorized by, a primary care physician within the primary care clinic.
 Under Advantage, the health care services outlined in the benefits charts above shall be received from, or authorized by a primary care physician within the primary care clinic.
-Preventive care, as outlined in the Summary of Benefits, is covered at one hundred percent (100%) for services received from or authorized by the primary care clinic.
+Preventive care, as outlined in the Summary of Benefits, is covered at 100% for services received from or authorized by the primary care clinic.
 The primary care clinic shall be selected from approved clinics in accordance with the Advantage administrative procedures.
 Unless otherwise specified in paragraph 4) below, services not received from, or authorized by, a primary care physician within the primary care clinic may not be covered.
-Unless the individual has a referral from their primary care clinic, there are no benefits for services received from providers in Benefit Levels that are different from that of the primary care clinic in which the individual has enrolled. - 4.
-Services not requiring authorization by a primary care physician within the primary care clinic. - i.
-Eye Exams.
-Limited to one (1) routine examination per year for which no copay applies.
+Unless the individual has a referral from their primary care clinic, there are no benefits for services received from providers in Benefit Levels that are different from that of the primary care clinic in which the individual has enrolled.

+5. In-Area Services not requiring referral from a primary care physician within the primary care clinic.

+- i.
+Routine Eye Exams.
+Limited to one routine examination per year for which no copay applies.
 Eye injury or illness at an in-network provider will be covered as an office visit based on the benefit level in which the individual is enrolled. - ii.
-Outpatient emergency and urgicenter services within the service area.
-The emergency room copay applies to all outpatient emergency visits that do not result in hospital admission within twenty-four (24) hours.
-The urgicenter copay is the same as the primary care clinic office visit copay. - iii.
-Emergency and urgently needed care outside the service area.
-Professional services of a physician, emergency room treatment, and inpatient hospital services are covered at eighty percent (80%) of the first two thousand dollars (\$2,000) of the charges incurred per insurance year, and one hundred percent (100%) thereafter.
-The maximum eligible out-of-pocket expense per individual per year for this benefit is four hundred dollars (\$400).
-This benefit is not available when the member's condition permits the member to receive care within the network of the plan in which the individual is enrolled. - iv.
-Ambulance.
-The deductible and coinsurance for services not subject to copays applies.
+Emergency services and urgent care.
+The emergency room copay applies to all outpatient emergency visits that do not result in hospital admission within 24 hours. - iii.
+Obstetrics and Gynecological Care.
+The deductible and coinsurance for services not subject to copays applies. - iv.
+Mental Health Care and Substance Use Disorder Treatment. - v.
+Chiropractic Care.